rtuulik/wp-starter-theme/README.md

 5. cd to new folder
 6. Run new gulpfile, "gulp".
 It will build styles and output a new child theme with everything running in order

+// Folders:

+7. BuildChildTheme
+   // Contains all parts, you choose options and run "gulp build", outputs result to /dev/ folder.
+Run only once.
+8. Dev/actual child theme code.
+   // This is where you edit your css & JS and make edits to templates where needed.
+   run "gulp" to get all the sass to concat&minified, etc
+   Outputs final, uploadable theme parts to the /build/ folder
+9. Final Build folder.
+Just copy and upload contents
+   // local dev server takes their theme files from here.
+There are no changes made here
+   Just upload contents from this folder to live server if you want to update

 ## List of tasks and designs you can automate using this

 ### Finished tasks and their commands